pagekit/docs/developer-guides/how-to-theme.md

     </script>
     ```

-3. To make the option available in the widget administration, we can create a *Theme* tab to the interface by adding the following to the `index.php` file.
+3. To make the option available in the widget administration, we can create a *Theme* tab to the interface by adding the following to the `events` section in the file `index.php`.

     ```
     'view.system/widget/edit' => function ($event, $view) {